Family days out in the Midlands are something we can all enjoy again now that lockdown rules and restrictions are easing.

 Find out more about Chatsworth House and book your time-slot tickets here

-You can see the butterflies up-close from Monday 17th May when Stratford-Upon-Avon’s Butterfly Farm re-opens.
+Stratford-Upon-Avon’s Butterfly Farm has now re-opened after lockdown.
 Tickets are scheduled to be released soon, so watch this space.

 Find out more about the Butterfly Farm and get the latest ticket information here